PoonLab/courses/PATH9577Q/Readings/FormattedStrings.md

-## Formatted output
+# String formatting

 So far we've mostly talked about reading text from files, parsing information from that text, and printing some information to the console with `print()`.
 We also need to learn how to write output to another file, which is more convenient when there is a lot of output or if we need to write to multiple files, making it difficult to use stream redirection with the `>` operator.
+We've made use of

 First let's talk about constructing formatted strings.
 A formatted string embeds information from one or more variables into specific locations of a string.
 There are two ways of defining a formatted string in Python, the old way:
 ```python